flopp999/Scriptable-OnePower/README.md

 🟥 Red box – Date for the prices
 🟩 Green box – Script version
-🟨 Yellow box – Currency
+🟨 Yellow box – Area
 🟪 Purple box – Extra cost (included in the prices shown in the list)
 🟦 Blue box – Last price update by NordPool